MRWilliamsGit/InvestmentInsight/README.md

 Problem Statement
 -----------------
 * The objective of the project is to convert informal text from subreddits like, r/wallstreetbets, into formalized, bite-sized bits from which everyday, retail investors can make informed, actionable trades.
 * Generally, retail investors, don't have the time or financial acumen to parse through troves of information to make thoughtful investment decisions.
-The interactive Streamlit platform streamlines all of this in the following ways:
+The interactive Streamlit platform abstracts all of this away and provides value to the end user in the following ways:

     1) Users input a stock ticker and the model will compile relevant news threads regarding that stock to curate a generative summary